 Solid-State Battery Stocks Compared

 The global solid-state battery industry is projected to grow to $87.5 billion by 2027.
 The size of the market was $32.9 billion in 2019.
 With the increased adoption of electric vehicles and the continued expansion of portable electronic devices, solid-state battery manufacturers and their suppliers are looking at a bright future.

 The gradual shift to renewables like wind and solar power could also accelerate demand as the need for energy storage would multiply.

 Many of the companies in the business of solid-state batteries are large, public companies traded on exchanges.
 They can be easily purchased through a most standard brokerage account with providers like Schwab, Webull, Fidelity and Robinhood, and many others like them.

-For others, not traded publicly, if you wish to invest directly in them, you will need to approach the private capital market.
-You will need to bear in mind, however, that the Securities Exchange Commission (SEC) permits access to private capital markets only to accredited investors with a certain minimum experience in trading, as well as a minimum net worth of a million dollars.
+For others not traded publicly, if you wish to invest directly in them, you will need to approach the private capital market.
+However, you will need to bear in mind that the Securities Exchange Commission (SEC) permits access to private capital markets only to accredited investors with a certain minimum experience in trading, as well as a minimum net worth of a million dollars.